Xynes-Studio/lumia-ds/packages/icons/README.md

 # @lumia/icons

-Icon registry utilities and the `Icon` React component for Lumia DS.
+Icon registry utilities and the unified `<Icon>` React component for Lumia DS.

 ## Install